The Reception of God's Holy Spirit:

 This article in a nutshell:

 The "point" of this article is to show that Ezekiel's notion of what the Holy Spirit's powers were are very different from Christianity's teachings.
 He does _not_ understand that because a person possesses the Holy Spirit that the Law, Commandments, Ordinances and Statutes of Moses are thereby done away with as is taught by Christianity.
-He understands the possession of the Holy Spirit guarantees that _all_ the Laws, Commandments, Ordinances and Statutes of Moses will be scrupiously kept by the individual _not_ done away with and ignored as taught by Christianity.
+He understands the possession of the Holy Spirit guarantees that _all_ the Laws, Commandments, Ordinances and Statutes of Moses will be scrupulously kept by the individual.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++